-In 2018, DCP Capital Partners L.P. ("DCP") and CDH China Management Company Limited ("CDH") (collectively, the "bond holders") made a further investment of US\$70 million in Sunpower to support its continued expansion in the GI segment by subscribing to a second tranche of convertible bonds (CB), one year after their first investment of US\$110 million in 2017.
-In addition, Sunpower issued warrants exercisable into US\$30 million of new shares at S\$0.70 if exercised in 2019 or at S\$0.80 if exercised in 2020.
+DCP Capital Partners L.P. ("DCP") and CDH China Management Company Limited ("CDH") (collectively, the "bond holders") made their maiden investment of US\$110 million in Sunpower in 2017, with the issue of the first tranche of convertible bonds ("CB1").
+In 2018, they made a further investment in Sunpower through subscription to a second tranche of convertible bonds ("CB2").
+Thus far, they have invested a total of US\$130 million in Sunpower through CBs.